Repost from 2015. Edited, rewritten, and corrected.

-Laura Hardman, wife of Fundamentalist Baptist Evangelist Don Hardman, has written a biography about her husband titled The Preacher: The Life and Times of Donald A. Hardman.
-The self published book is 201 pages long.
+Laura Hardman, wife of Independent Fundamentalist Baptist (IFB) Evangelist Don Hardman, has written a biography about her husband titled.
+The Preacher: The Life and Times of Donald A. Hardman.
+This self-published book is 201 pages long.
 In 2010, Laura published an autobiography titled Laura’s Light.
-The book was published in 2010.
 You can read my review of the book here.

 Like Laura’s Light, The Preacher reads quite a bit like the Bible.
 Don Hardman’s story is one of bondage to sin and deliverance from that sin through the blood of Jesus Christ.
 Also, like the Bible, it is littered with fictions and omissions.
 I will illustrate some of these fictions and omissions later.